sassoftware/viya4-monitoring-kubernetes/logging/README.md

 #### Download a Compressed Copy of the Repository

+1. On the main page of the repository, click on Releases (on the right side of the repository contents area) to display the [Releases](https://github.com/sassoftware/viya4-monitoring-kubernetes/releases) page.
-1. On the [Releases](https://github.com/sassoftware/viya4-monitoring-kubernetes/releases) page, locate the release that you want to deploy.
+2. Locate the release that you want to deploy.
+Typically, you should download the latest release, which is the first one listed.
-2. Expand **Assets** for the release, which is located below the release notes.
+3. Expand **Assets** for the release, which is located below the release notes.
-3. Select either **Source code (.zip)** or **Source code (.tar.gz)** to download the repository as a compressed file.
+4. Select either **Source code (.zip)** or **Source code (.tar.gz)** to download the repository as a compressed file.
-4. Expand the downloaded file to create a local copy of the repository.
+5. Expand the downloaded file to create a local copy of the repository.
 The repository is created in a directory named `viya4-monitoring-kubernetes-<release_number>`.

 #### Clone the Repository

+1. From the main page for the repository, select the **stable** branch, which is the most recent officially released version.
+The **master** branch is the branch under active development.
-1. From the main page for the repository, click **Code**.
+2. From the main page for the repository, click **Code**.
-2. Copy the HTTPS URL for the repository.
+3. Copy the HTTPS URL for the repository.
-3. From a directory where you want to create the local copy, enter the command `git clone <https_url>`.
+4. From a directory where you want to create the local copy, enter the command `git clone <https_url>`.
+If you need to use a repeatable process to download a specific release of the repository, include the tag associated with the release in the `git clone` command.
+The tag for each release is displayed on the Releases page.
-4. Change to the `viya4-monitoring-kubernetes` directory.
+5. Change to the `viya4-monitoring-kubernetes` directory.
-5. Enter the command `git checkout <release_number>`
+6. Enter the command `git checkout <release_number>`

 ### <a name="log_custom"></a>Customize the Deployment